ACV facts & figures

 After you’ve considered all the tips above and are ready to place your winning bid, you can buy confidently…even place a proxy bid.
 Once the auctions are over, the highest bid wins.
 If the reserve price isn’t met, the process for after-auction negotiation is streamlined.
 Buying a car from an auction has never been easier.

-Start Winning at Auctions Today
+Start Buying Cars at Auctions Today

 Now that you know more about the strategies that help dealers win at auctions, it’s time to get bidding!
 ACV’s online auctions are perfect for busy dealers who value transparent details and want to buy confidently – access is just a few clicks away.